fhenriques416/DEXTR-AnnoTool/README.md

 	  Year           = {2017}
 	}

-We thank the authors of [PSPNet-Keras-tensorflow](https://github.com/Vladkryvoruchko/PSPNet-Keras-tensorflow) for making their Keras re-implementation of PSPNet available!

-If you encounter any problems please contact us at {kmaninis, scaelles}@vision.ee.ethz.ch.
+If you encounter any problems please open an issue.